 A peaceful stretch?
 Sure, except that the walls hint that the canal is once again crossing something.
 In this case, it's Possil Road.
 You can walk down there, but the ground's always damp.

 Industrial Development, circa 1780.
-It only stands to reason that as the Forth and Clyde Canal passed through Glasgow it should set up an industrial district where canal freight could be processed for local markets; e.g. flour mills, distilleries, textile mills, and foundries.
+It only stands to reason that as the Forth and Clyde Canal passed through Glasgow it should set up an industrial district where canal freight could be sent to flour mills, distilleries, textile mills, and foundries.
 Welcome, Port Dundas, named for the chairman of the canal company, who had already made a boatload of money developing the town (Grangemouth) at the canal's eastern terminus.
 When the canal died in 1963, so did the lingering mills, which in due course were converted to apartments.

-We're up at noon now and just a mile north of Port Dundas.
-We're back in Springburn Park, too, where we saw the wrecked greenhouse, but this time we're here for this statue of the manly James Reid of Auchterarder, the boss of one of Glasgow's major locomotive works.
+We're up at noon on our imaginary clock now and just a mile north of Port Dundas.
+We're back in Springburn Park, too, where we saw the wrecked greenhouse, but this time we're here for this statue of the manly James Reid of Auchterarder.
+Reid was boss of one of Glasgow's major locomotive works.

 On the other hand, his locomotive factory is history.
-So are they all.
 What's left?
 Just next to Cosco (the indignity!) there's this.

 Not as grand as it might be or should be, but you take what you get.